Risks and Complications

 - Longer-lasting bruising

 - Skin loss

-If you smoke, double board-certified oral and maxillofacial surgeon, Dr. Daria Hamrah recommends that you plan on quitting four to six weeks before your surgical procedure.
+If you smoke, triple board-certified oral and maxillofacial surgeon, Dr. Daria Hamrah recommends that you plan on quitting four to six weeks before your surgical procedure.
 While this will not completely reverse the effects of smoking on your body, it will increase your chances of an easier recovery, and reverse some of the negative effects of smoking on your healing body.
 You should not begin smoking again until your body has completely healed from your surgery, though, of course it is ideal that you quit permanently.

 A skilled surgeon will minimize scarring from a facial cosmetic surgery procedure as much as possible, though scarring has been linked to ethnicity, your skin type, the type of procedure performed, and, of course, smoking.
 If Dr. Hamrah thinks there is a good chance that your procedure will result in scarring, he will do his best to ensure that scars will be located inconspicuously, such as near the hair or jaw line.